 Section 199A (QBI) Deduction Enhancement

-What This Means for You: If your agency operates as a pass-through entity (LLC, S-Corp, partnership), this 3-percentage-point increase could provide meaningful tax savings.
+What This Means for You: If your agency operates as a pass-through entity (LLC, S-Corp, partnership), the House's 3-percentage-point increase could provide meaningful tax savings.
 For an agency with $500,000 in qualified business income, this could mean an additional $15,000 in deductions annually.
+Under the final Senate version, you would not get this additional benefit, but you would get the permanent extension, new minimum deduction, and significant SALT cap relief that may more than offset the lower QBI rate.

 State and Local Tax (SALT) Deduction Changes